-- Program Admission - To be considered for selection to the Penn State Hershey Premedical Scholars BS/MD Program, applicants must meet the following conditions: - be accepted into the entering freshman class at Wilkes University by November 15th of their senior year in high school: - have a minimum combined SAT score of 1250 in the math and verbal reasoning sections.
-The new SAT writing sample will be considered, but no official minimum score has yet been determined; - · have a high GPA; - · rank in the top 10% of their high school graduating class; - have satisfactorily completed three (3) years of natural sciences, including biology, chemistry, and physics, and mathematics through trigonometry (calculus is recommended); - have had at least one shadowing experience (preferably with a primary care or general practice physician); and - have a strong understanding of the medical field and what is involved in being a physician. - Two Premedical Scholars may be selected to the program each year. - Once students have been accepted to Wilkes University, the Wilkes Health Sciences Office notifies students who meet minimal qualification criteria for selection to this early assurance program.
-To be selected, students are required to successfully complete interviews at Wilkes, at either the Robert Packer Medical Center of the Guthrie Health Care System or at the Pennsylvania State University College of Medicine
+- · Program Admission - To be considered for selection to the Penn State Hershey Premedical Scholars BS/MD Program, applicants must meet the following conditions: - be accepted into the entering freshman class at Wilkes University by November of their senior year in high school; - have a minimum combined old SAT score of 1250 or new SAT score of 1350 in the math and verbal reasoning sections. - · have a high GPA; - rank in the top 10% of their high school graduating class; - have satisfactorily completed three (3) years of natural sciences, including biology, chemistry, and physics, and mathematics through trigonometry (calculus is recommended); - have had at least one shadowing experience (preferably with a primary care or general practice physician); - have a strong understanding of the medical field and what is involved in being a physician. - Two Premedical Scholars may be selected to the program each year. - Once students have been accepted to Wilkes University, the Wilkes Center for Health Sciences and Student Success will notify students who meet minimal qualification criteria for selection to this early assurance program.
+To be selected, students are required to successfully complete interviews at Wilkes, at Robert Packer Medical Center of the Guthrie Health Care System and at the Pennsylvania State University College of Medicine. - Emphasis in recruiting will be placed on students from rural or medically underserved areas of Pennsylvania who wish to pursue a career in primary care medicine. - Successful applicants should expect to be interviewed at Wilkes in December of their senior year of high school.

-- Emphasis in recruiting will be placed on students from rural or medically underserved areas of Pennsylvania who wish to pursue a career in primary care medicine. - Successful applicants should expect to be interviewed at Wilkes before the winter break of their senior year in high school.
-Finalists from this interview will be called to subsequent interviews in early January of their senior year in high school. - Final selection for this program is at the discretion of the medical school at which a student interviews. - Program Format - Four (4) years of successful undergraduate study at Wilkes University, which includes completion of an academic major and the Pre-professional Core.
+- Finalists from this interview will be called to subsequent interviews in early February and March of their senior year of high school. - Final selection for this program is at the discretion of the Pennsylvania State University College of Medicine at Hershev. - · Program Format - Four (4) years of successful undergraduate study at Wilkes University, which includes completion of an academic major and the Pre-professional Core.
 Students must maintain a minimum of 3.5 in biology, chemistry, and physics and an overall GPA of at least 3.5 by the end of their junior year at Wilkes.
-Specific criteria by year are as follows: - · Freshman Year - Minimum GPA of 3.3 - Sophomore Year - · Minimum GPA of 3.4 - · Shadowing experience with a primary care physician - Meet with the Associate Dean for Admissions and Student Affairs of the Pennsylvania State College of Medicine - · Junior Year - Minimum GPA in biology, chemistry, and physics of 3.5 and a minimum overall GPA of 3.5 - A second shadowing experience with a primary care physician - A Letter of Evaluation from the Health Sciences Committee at Wilkes University - · Completion of the MCAT - · Completion of the AMCAS application - · Senior Year
+Specific criteria by year are as follows: - · Freshman Year - Minimum GPA of 3.3 - · Sophomore Year - Minimum GPA of 3.4 - · Shadowing experience with a primary care physician - Meet with the Associate Dean for Admissions and Student Affairs of the Pennsylvania State College of Medicine - · Junior Year - Minimum GPA in biology, chemistry, and physics of 3.5 and a minimum overall GPA of 3.5 - · A second shadowing experience with a primary care physician - A Letter of Evaluation from the Health Sciences Committee at Wilkes University - · Completion of the MCAT - · Completion of the AMCAS application - · Senior Year - Maintain a high level of academic achievement and complete Wilkes pre-medical core - · Participate in Guthrie Clinical Semester - Meet with Associate Dean for Admissions and Student Affairs of the Pennsylvania College of Medicine in the fall of Senior year